mvolkmann/blog/src/rust.md

 Systems languages tend to be more complex that non-systems languages, requiring more time to learn and more time to write software in them.
 Rust is no exception.
-But some developers choose to them in spite of this in order to gain the benefits described above.
+But some developers choose to use Rust in spite of this in order to gain the benefits described above.
+On the positive side, the Rust compiler catches many errors that would only be discovered at runtime with other systems languages.
+The Rust compiler also provides very detailed error messages that include suggestions on how to correct the errors.

 ## Installing